flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/reporting.md

 #### Databases (PostgreSQL)

-Reporting plugin can be used with Superset by connecting it with a PostgreSQL db.
+Reporting plugin can be used with Superset by connecting it with a PostgreSQL DB.

 ### Charts